Corinne Chochem

-Corinne Chochem (December 16, 1907 – September 18, 1990) was an American choreographer and dance teacher of Russian Jewish descent.
+Corinne Chochem (Hebrew: קורין חכם; December 16, 1907 – September 18, 199<) was an American choreographer and dance teacher of Russian Jewish descent.
 In her late life she became a painter.
 She is recognized for her impact on Hebrew folk dance.
 She published two books on Jewish dances and recorded several albums of music for Israeli folk dances accompanied with dance notations.

 She is credited with the idea for A Survivor from Warsaw.